-The potential of social media is there, for a fraction of the cost of traditional media.
-As far as dollars per thousands of views go, social media is far and away the most cost-effective option, but it can also be a risky one.
-Social media marketing without a strategy can create as devastating an outcome as never logging on at all.
+Social media has a lot of potential that comes at a fraction of the cost of traditional media.
+As far as dollars per thousands of views go, social media the most cost-effective option, but it can also be a risky one.
+Social media marketing without a strategy can create as devastating an outcome as never being on the platform at all.

 Prepare for the worst

-Take Pepsi’s Kendall Jenner ad for example – after social media backlash, the company and Jenner herself apologized, and Pepsi maintained their 3% sales growth.
-Most importantly, they adjusted their content and didn’t make the mistake again.
+Take Pepsi’s Kendall Jenner ad for example – after social media backlash, the company and Jenner herself apologised, and Pepsi maintained their 3% sales growth.
+Most importantly, they adjusted their content and didn’t make the same mistake again.

-It’s easier than ever in 2018 to misstep and suddenly find yourself Twitter public enemy #1 – but posting as little as you can to avoid this will only make your company seem out of touch and amateur.
-Use a good strategy to maximize your marketing potential and have a plan in place to deal with crises.
+It’s easier than ever in 2018 to misstep and suddenly find yourself Twitter public enemy #1 – but posting as little as you can to avoid this will only make your company seem amateur and out of touch.
+A good content strategy should maximize your marketing potential and have a plan to deal with crises.

 Convert a base of loyal customers

-Around 90% of a business’s customer base are likely to contact them on social media – while 70% of people who have a positive interaction on social media with a business will be more likely to try their product or service because of that interaction.
-Having a personalized interaction with a business puts a friendly, human face on a brand while being ignored on social media often makes customers feel unwanted.
+Around 90% of a business’s customer base are likely to contact them on social media.
+Moreover, 70% of people who have a positive interaction on social media with a business are more likely to try their product or service because of that interaction.
+Having a personalised interaction with a business puts a friendly, human face on a brand while being ignored on social media often makes customers feel unwanted.
 Here’s the deal: It usually takes businesses around 10 hours to reply to a customer.
-Customers are usually only willing to wait 4 hours – and if the reply comes too late, some will not
+Customers are usually only willing to wait four hours – and if the reply comes too late, some will not

-shy from shaming a business on social media for ignoring their customers.
-The key is in fast replies, especially on Facebook, which gives customers an average reply time.
+shy away from shaming a business on social media for ignoring their customers.
+The key is in fast replies, especially on Facebook.
+To help customers expectations, Facebook also gives customers an average reply time.
 The faster your average reply time, the more you will appear to be a friendly

 Read More: Managing Your Social Media Community